drewdolan/installation-and-configuration/source/imgmath-on-fedora.rst

 ================================================

 This page explains how to configure Sphinx's ``imgmath`` extension for Fedora Linux.
-Users may encounter some frustrating errors but these are easily handled.
+Users may encounter some frustrating errors, but these are easily handled.
 Some common errors include:

 * Missing LaTeX support: